Though many people have heard of compression stockings and socks, most still have a lot of questions.

 They may be prescribed by a doctor to treat conditions that cause poor blood flow return to the heart, like varicose veins or venous insufficiency, or you may choose to wear them to help with a variety of foot and leg complaints, for example to ease swollen feet when you are pregnant.

 Who should wear compression stockings?

-Additionally, people who spend a lot of time on their feet, like flight attendants and nurses, and athletes, like runners and basketball players, swear by them to improve comfort.
+Additionally, people who spend a lot of time on their feet, like flight attendants, doctors and nurses, and athletes, like runners and basketball players, wear them to reduce leg discomfort.

 How do compression stockings work?

 Blood has to work hard against gravity to flow back to your heart.
 As you walk, the calf muscles around your veins help move the blood back up toward your heart.
 The pressure of compression stockings acts as an additional layer of muscle.